Special Weather Statement issued for Cascade by NWS - News Break

 Special Weather Statement issued for Cascade by NWS

-Effective: 2021-07-09 15:52:00 MDT Expires: 2021-07-09 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Cloud to ground lightning is possible with this storm.
+Effective: 2021-07-09 12:22:00 MDT Expires: 2021-07-09 12:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
 This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Cascade SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL CASCADE COUNTY UNTIL 415 PM MDT At 339 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles west of Great Falls.
-This storm was nearly stationary.
-HAZARD...Winds up to 40 mph and pea size hail.
+If on or near Holter Lake, get out of the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 10 miles from the parent thunderstorm.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
+Target Area: Cascade SIGNIFICANT WEATHER ADVISORY FOR CENTRAL LEWIS AND CLARK AND WEST CENTRAL CASCADE COUNTIES UNTIL 1245 PM MDT At 1222 PM MDT, Doppler radar was tracking a cluster of strong thunderstorm 17 miles northwest of Wolf Creek, or 32 miles west of Cascade, moving east at 30 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
-IMPACT...Gusty winds could blow around unsecured objects.
+IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Great Falls, Black Eagle, First Peoples Buffalo Jump State Park and Malmstrom Afb.
-This includes the following highways Interstate 15 between mile markers 272 and 289.
-Highway 89 between mile markers 86 and 92.alerts.weather.gov
+This includes the following highways Interstate 15 between mile markers 220 and 239.
+Highway 200 between mile markers 80 and 105.
+Highway 287 between mile markers 1 and 17.alerts.weather.gov

 Comments / 0